-28. You don’t believe exes can or should stay friends because there is just too much feeling and emotions involved (better to cut off all contact).
+28. You don’t believe exes can or should stay friends because there is just too much feeling and emotions involved.

 30. You are genuinely happy when an ex reaches out but resent feeling obligated to keep the lines of communication open.